r4ddek/jobosity/README.md

 Linux and macOS:
 ```
-source bin/activate
+source automation_project/Scripts/activate
 ```

 Windows:
 ```
-Scripts\activate
+automation_project\Scripts\activate
 ```
-You should see the name of your virtual environment in brackets on your terminal line e.g. (jobosity).
+You should see the name of your virtual environment in brackets on your terminal line e.g. (automation_project).

 ### ☕Installing Dependencies